Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Same background check

-BUT you cannot carry until new CHL is issued.
+But you cannot carry until your new CHL is issued.

 Example: